-- You might not know – things will work normally, but your site traffic may slow due to Google highlighting your site as containing malware… That’s a good reason to have your site monitored in Google’s webmaster Tools – as soon as they observe any kind of issue, you receive an alert message!
+- You might not know – things will work normally, but your site traffic may slow due to Google highlighting your site as containing malware… That’s a good reason to have your site monitored in Google’s Search Essentials (Search Console) – as soon as they observe any kind of issue, you receive an alert message!

 - You might know when your Hosting Company shuts down your website at the same time as they send you an email explaining that you are offline until the malware code is removed…

-Phishing code is more difficult to find, as its usually concealed deep inside in nested sub-directories, often using directory names that look logical.
+Phishing code is more difficult to find, as it’s usually concealed deep inside nested sub-directories, often using directory names that look logical.

 How To Identify and Block the Entry Points